sipb/homeworld/docs/deploy.md

-# How to deploy a Homeworld cluster

-## Installing packages
+# Installing packages

 You will need to install homeworld-admin-tools and all its dependencies.
 This will provide access to the 'spire' tool.

 TODO: instructions on setting this up.

+# Setting up a new cluster from scratch

 ## Setting up a workspace